crnjaja/PrivadoID/README.md

 <!-- SMART CONTRACTS -->
 ## Smart Contracts

 Smart contracts are simple programs that run on blockchain platforms, such as Ethereum.
-They are designed to execute specific actions automatically when predefined conditions are met.
-These contracts run in virtual machines, like the Ethereum Virtual Machine (EVM) or Ethereum Flavored WebAssembly (eWASM), ensuring that they are secure and tamper-proof.
+They are designed to execute specific actions automatically when predefined conditions are met.The lifecycle of a smart contract into the following steps :

+1. Creation : a developer writes the contract using a blockchain-specific programming language, such as Solidity for Ethereum.
+The contract includes rules and conditions agreed upon by the parties involved.

+3. Deployment : the contract is deployed on the blockchain.
+At this point, it is translated into a format that can be understood and executed by the blockchain network.
+The contract now exists across multiple nodes, making it decentralized and resistant to tampering.

+4. Execution : when the predefined conditions of the contract are met (these could be anything from a date, completion of a task, payment confirmation, etc.), the contract automatically executes the agreed-upon terms.
+For example, releasing funds to the appropriate party.

+5. Verification : the blockchain network records and verifies the transaction, ensuring all conditions were met and the contract was executed according to its code.

+6. Finalization : the output of the contract is recorded on the blockchain, providing an immutable, transparent, and secure record of the agreement and its execution.

 Key Features of Smart Contracts :
-- Autonomous Execution: Once deployed, smart contracts operate autonomously.
+- Autonomous Execution : once deployed, smart contracts operate autonomously.
 They do not require human intervention to execute their instructions.
-- Cost and Efficiency: Running smart contracts involves transaction fees, paid in the blockchain's native cryptocurrency (e.g., Ether on Ethereum).
+- Cost and Efficiency : running smart contracts involves transaction fees, paid in the blockchain's native cryptocurrency (e.g., Ether on Ethereum).
 The fees, calculated in units called gas, ensure that the network remains sustainable and efficient.
-- Interoperability: Smart contracts can interact with each other, enabling complex chains of actions and logic.
+- Interoperability : smart contracts can interact with each other, enabling complex chains of actions and logic.
 This interoperability supports various applications, from simple wallets to sophisticated identity systems.
-- Ownership and Control: Smart contracts can be owned by individuals, groups, or be entirely autonomous.
+- Ownership and Control : smart contracts can be owned by individuals, groups, or be entirely autonomous.
 The ownership model influences how the contract can be interacted with and controlled.
-- Transparency and Security: The operations of smart contracts are transparent and verifiable by anyone on the network.
+- Transparency and Security : the operations of smart contracts are transparent and verifiable by anyone on the network.
 This transparency enhances security and trust among participants.

-Smart contracts play a pivotal role in decentralized identity systems.
-For example, ERC 725 v2 and ERC 1056 are specific types of smart contracts designed to support identity management on the Ethereum blockchain.
+The importance of smart contracts in SSI can be illustrated through their role in managing identity on blockchain platforms like Ethereum and with specific implementations like ERC 725 (focusing on making an Ethereum account into a public on-chain identity, which can have any amount of information attached) and ERC 1056 (in contrast keeps all of its identity information off-chain, the on-chain smart contract serves largely as a public key registry for that identity).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>